- Chart

 Core Business Areas

-- Consumer Banking: Offers a wide range of financial products and services to individual consumers, including checking and savings accounts, credit cards, mortgages, and personal loans.
+- Consumer Banking: The largest segment, offering a wide range of banking and investment products and services to consumers and small businesses.
+This includes checking and savings accounts, credit cards, mortgages, and small business loans.

 Leadership and Structure